djdrysdale/digital-garden/notes/≈ Viki - Pirates in the Navy.md

 ---
-Title: Pirates in the Navy by Tendayi Viki
+title: Pirates in the Navy by Tendayi Viki
-Date: 2021-02-26
+date: 2021-02-26
-Description: Innovation in the enterprise must follow a different playbook than the one used by startups and disruptors.
+description: Innovation in the enterprise must follow a different playbook than the one used by startups and disruptors.
-Tags: literature
+tags: literature
 ---

 ## About